vinaya-class/vinaya-class.github.io/src/16-arguments-3.md

 **Effort:** he goes beyond *hatthapāsa* of the bhikkhus in the meeting without first giving his consent.

-There is no offence if one leaves the meeting for a different purpose, such as being ill, can't wait to use the toilet, or thinking 'I'll be right back.'
+There is no offense if one leaves the meeting for a different purpose, such as being ill, can't wait to use the toilet, or thinking 'I'll be right back.'

 Nonetheless, it is better to give one's consent before leaving the meeting.